 Katoomba is the biggest township in the Blue Mountains and together with nearby Leura, they are the ideal base to explore the region.
 There are accommodation options at a variety of price points, a good selection of restaurants and cafes, basic shops and so many beautiful walkways, lookouts and fun activities.

 We choose the Fairmont Resort in Leura. an Accor property under the Sofitel brand.
 Our stay was midweek and outside of school holidays.
 The rooms were a good size, clean and well-appointed,

 Getting to and around in the Blue Mountains

-If you don’t want to drive yourself there are still some great options available.
+If you don’t want to drive yourself there are still some other great options available.

 Train and Explorer Bus

 One great value alternative is to take the train up from Sydney to either Leura or Katoomba.
 You can explore the local area on foot, take the train to various villages in the Blue Mountains or a pass for the Blue Mountains Explorer Bus that runs a circuit through many of the Blue Mountains attractions and you can hop on and off as you want.